joyCollege/Parallel-and-Distributed-Computing/README.md

 ## Parallelize the code (20 pts)

+* Parallelize your program (10 pts)
-### Define the parts to be distributed and parallelized, explain your choices (5 pts).
+* Define the parts to be distributed and parallelized, explain your choices (5 pts).
+* Run your code and compute the performance metrics (5 pts).

-At first, I assumed threading would improve speed, but it actually made execution much slower.
+At first, I assumed threading would improve speed because the functions are not CPU intensive, but it actually made execution much slower.
 - Sequential Execution: `7.75s`
-- ThreadPoolExecutor: `36s` ❌
+- ThreadPoolExecutor: `36s`

 I then tried multiprocessing using `Pool.starmap()`, but it was still slow.
 Even when only parallelizing fitness evaluation, the improvement was not significant.
-So I wanted to revisit my methodology and by timing each segment of the code
+So I wanted to revisit my methodology and by timing each segment of the code.

 #### **Breaking Down Execution Time**
 ```bash